-I ligible employees whose spouse, son, daughter of parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualitying evigencies.
-Qualitying extgencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements attending certain counseling sessions, and attending post-deployment a regimen of continuing treatment, or meapacity due to pregnancy, or pacity due to a chrome condition.
+Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
+Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment a regimen of continuing treatment, or incapacity due to pregnancy or incapacity due to a chronic condition.
 Other conditions may meet the definition of continuing treatment

-An employee doss not need to use this feave entitlement in one block.
-Leave can be taken intermittently or on a reduced leave schedule when medically necessary.
-I'mployees must make reasonable efforts to schedule. leave for planned medical treatment so as not to unduly disrupt the employer's operations.
-Leave due to qualifying exigencies may also be taken on in intermittent basis
+An employee does not need to use this leave entitlement in one block Leave can be taken intermittently or on a reduced leave schodule when medically necessary.
+Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the employer's operations.
+Leave due to qualifying exigencies may also be taken on an intermittent basis